Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Differential Privacy Background

-We used DP-PSAC \cite{xia2023differentially} in addition to DPSGD to ensure differential privacy while training.
-Per-sample adaptive clipping (PSAC) is one of a number of approaches that tries to reduce the bias from per-example clipping \cite{bu2021convergence, bu2022automatic, esipova2023disparate}, and was motivated for maximizing the signal to noise ratio of gradient updates.
-It has shown the best performance on several datasets including MNIST, FashionMNIST and CIFAR10.
-To compare with DPSGD, we incorporated DP-PSAC into our experiments.
+Per-sample adaptive clipping (PSAC) \citep{xia2023differentially} is one of a number of approaches that tries to reduce the bias from per-example clipping \citep{bu2021convergence, bu2022automatic, esipova2023disparate}, and was motivated for maximizing the signal to noise ratio of gradient updates.
+It has shown the best performance for differentially private models on several datasets including MNIST, Fashion-MNIST and CIFAR10.
+To complement DPSGD as an algorithm with better convergence, we incorporated PSAC into our experiments.